 Billed as a landmark collaboration, Freight Island and Depot Mayfield have joined forces with 4TheFans for We Are Football Festival 2026, a colossal fan park takeover spread across two of Manchester’s biggest event spaces.

-Expect giant screens, live DJs, football legends, Sky Sports presenters, street food, bars and a stadium-style atmosphere for every England game throughout the tournament.
+Expect giant screens, live DJs, Sky Sports presenters, street food, bars and a stadium-style atmosphere for every England game throughout the tournament.

 Demand will inevitably be massive, so read more and grab your tickets below.